Prabumulih Baru X5 railway station

 Prabumulih Baru X5 Station (PBR X5) is a class II railway station located in South Prabumulih District, Prabumulih, South Sumatra, Indonesia.
-The station served as a block post, and it is located at a railway junction where the line from Tanjung Karang split, with one goes to Kertapati and the other one to Lubuklinggau.
+The station served as a block post, and it is located at a railway junction where the line from Tanjung Karang splits in two, with one going to Kertapati and the other to Lubuklinggau.
 The signaling system and rail switches of this station are operated from X6 block post.

 With the opening of X6–Tanjung Rambang double tracks, the station has three tracks.